arjunpc08/Altium-Scripts/README.md

 # Altium Scripts
- Scripts developed while working in Vadatech to increase Altium functionality
+ Scripts written to export and import netclasses along with their nets.